 HARPS3 Scheduling

 Observations are arranged in groups.
 A group is a set of observations of a target which share the same scheduling mode and observing setup.
-For example, an observer wishing to observe HD123456 every night for 4 weeks months might create a block of 28 identical observations using “monitoring modeâ€.
-The modes available in 2026B are as follows.
+For example, an observer wishing to observe HD123456 every night for 4 weeks might create a group of 28 identical observations (blocks) using "monitoring mode".
+The currently available modes are as follows.

 Single observations

-A group of just one observation, where the sole time constraint is that it must be carried out between two given times (technically the “group enable†and “group disable†times), which are set in Phase 2.
+A group of just one observation, where the sole time constraint is that it must be carried out between two given times (technically the "group enable" and "group disable" times), which are set in Phase 2.
 If the times are the beginning and end of the semester the observation can be carried out at any time, but much tighter constraints (for example to force overlap with observations from another facility) can be given.
 If the observations are highly time constrained (to less than a one-month period) please state this in the technical section of the proposal.

 Phased observations